KostadinovK/AdventOfCode/README.md

-# AdventOfCode2021
+# AdventOfCode
-Advent of Code 2021 (https://adventofcode.com/2021) Solutions
+Advent of Code 2021 and 2022 (https://adventofcode.com/2021) Solutions